Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Sumidero Canyon: Mexico's Grand Canyon

-Just outside the small city of Tuxtla Gutierrez (the state capital, and where most flights arrive), the Sumidero Canyon is a dramatic river gorge with walls rising 3,000 feet on either side.
-Boat tours run the length of the canyon, and they are spectacular.
+Just outside Tuxtla Gutiérrez (the state capital, where most flights arrive), the Sumidero Canyon is a dramatic river gorge with walls rising up to 1,000 meters (3,300 feet) on either side.
+Boat tours run the length of the canyon and they are spectacular.
 We saw crocodiles sunning on the riverbanks, spider monkeys in the trees, and a waterfall cascading down the canyon wall into the river.

-The boat ride takes about two hours and kids love it -- there is enough wildlife spotting and dramatic scenery to keep even short attention spans engaged.
+The boat ride takes about two hours and kids love it.
+Enough wildlife spotting and dramatic scenery to keep even short attention spans engaged.
 Give each kid a waterproof camera and let them document the trip.
-Some of my favorite photos from our entire Chiapas trip were the ones my seven-year-old took from the boat, all crooked horizons and accidental artistry.
+Some of my favorite photos from our entire Chiapas trip were the ones Mateo took from the boat - all crooked horizons and accidental artistry.

 Most tours depart from Chiapa de Corzo, a charming small town worth exploring for an hour before or after your boat trip.
 The main plaza has a beautiful Moorish fountain and several good restaurants.